 After Mississippi was re-admitted to the Union in 1870, the legislature appointed Ames to the U. S. Senate.
 In 1873, Senator Ames ran for governor against James L. Alcorn, the other senator from Mississippi who had also served as governor in 1870 and 1871.
 Most of the state’s Black leaders supported Ames and most of the White leaders supported Alcorn.
 Several African Americans were elected to statewide office in 1873, including Alexander K. Davis who was elected lieutenant governor.

-In the fall elections of 1875, more violent disturbances occurred and Governor Ames called out the state militia to maintain order.
-His use of the militia incited more unrest, and there was widespread violence, fraud, and voter intimidation during the election.
+In the fall elections of 1875, White Democrats used violence, murder, fraud, and intimidation of Black voters to win.
 The Democratic Party secured a large majority in the state legislature in the 1875 elections and regained control of most county governments.

 When the Democratic legislature convened in January 1876, impeachment charges were brought against Governor Ames and several other Republican officials, including Alexander K. Davis, the lieutenant governor.
 In most cases, especially with Governor Ames and Lieutenant Governor Davis, who was impeached and removed from office, the charges were politically motivated and were used to drive the Republicans from office.
 When it became apparent that Governor Ames would be convicted and removed from office, his lawyers arranged a compromise with the state legislature.
 Governor Ames resigned from office, and the impeachment charges were dropped.

 After his resignation on March 29, 1876, Governor Ames returned to Lowell, Massachusetts, where he lived the remainder of his life.
 Ames died there at the age of ninety-eight on April 12, 1933.

 David Sansing, Ph.D., is history professor emeritus, University of Mississippi.